ninabarzh/broomstick/content/posts/digital-currencies.md

 best bet is to tweet about it and hope the internet takes pity.
 Meanwhile, fraud has become endemic.
 In 2024 alone, crypto scammers ran off with \$12.4 billion (€11.4 billion).
 That is billion, with a “b.”
 The scams are getting cleverer, too: fake influencers, AI-generated girlfriend-boyfriend combos, investment platforms with slick interfaces and zero actual assets.
-The promise of decentralisation has unfortunately extended to accountability—there is none.
+The promise of decentralisation has unfortunately extended to accountability, there is none.

 ### Extreme volatility and investment risks